romainl/Disciple/README.md

 ![Vim](https://raw.githubusercontent.com/romainl/Disciple/master/screenshots/disciple_vim.png)

+---

+Please note that this colorscheme is more of a thought experiment than an attempt to build a working colorscheme.
+Don't expect any further development.

+---

 ## Preparing your environment.

 Disciple is designed first and foremost to look “good” in terminal emulators supporting 256 colors and GUI Vim (GVim/MacVim).
 It supports lesser terminal emulators in the sense that it doesn’t break but it will definitely look “better” in more powerful environments.